top of page

 November 2022

-Weslaco, Tx (Hidalgo Co.)
+Weslaco, TX (Hidalgo Co.)

-Svastra texana; Copyright 2022 Paula Sharp
+Epimelissodes texana; Copyright 2022 Paula Sharp

-A female Svastra texana
+A female Epimelissodes texana

-Svastra texana; Copyright 2022 Paula Sharp
+Epimelissodes texana; Copyright 2022 Paula Sharp

-A female Svastra texana
+A female Epimelissodes texana

 Associated Flora